Chemotion/ELNmap/README.md

 - Administrative boundaries: © EuroGeographics.
 - Files for the geographical data are retrieved from [EuroStat](https://ec.europa.eu/eurostat/web/gisco/geodata/reference-data/administrative-units-statistical-units/nuts).
-- Font uses SIL Open Font License (OFL), and is downloaded from servers of GitHub.
+- Font uses the SIL Open Font License (OFL), and is downloaded from servers of GitHub.

 ### For the dynamic map: